minkcv/keyframe3d/docs/README.md

 ## Key Concepts

 * An animation has a length in frames, and is played at a framerate (frames per second).
 * A scene contains a tree of nodes.
-Nodes can be cameras, models, walls, or empty.
+Nodes can be cameras, models, shapes, or empty.
 * Nodes have a transform in 3D space consisting of a position, rotation, and scale.
 * Nodes can be children of other nodes and inherit the transforms of their parents.
 * Rotated nodes of non-uniformly scaled parents may be deformed.